General Considerations and Personal Reflections:

 Here are some personal reflections.
 I offer them in the spirit of dialogue and exchange, and look forward to hearing your thoughts about, and experiences with, this principle.

-Reflecting on the Principle of Proportion I realize that in the various ambits of my life (work, family, friends, etc) I have a range hopes and fears, as well as all kinds of projects and aspirations; some clear, some very vague.
+Considering the Principle of Proportion I realized that in the various ambits of my life (work, family, friends, etc) I have a range hopes and fears, as well as all kinds of projects and aspirations; some clear, some very vague.
 No wonder then that getting all of this to work together harmoniously involves some attention.

 Do some of my goals conflict with others?
 Or do these goals, despite their diverse nature and unequal importance, share a common direction?
 Sometimes I feel I manage to ignore internal conflict through a highly developed “ability” to avoid seeing clearly!
 A kind of semi-intentional blindness.
 If, just below the threshold of my daily awareness these desires and dreams exist in conflict with each other, it’s no wonder that I might feel weak, out of sorts, irritated… or in any case somewhat lacking in that profound (or even tepid) Peace, vital Force and a Joy that’s not shaken by life’s daily difficulties.
 So perhaps those negative registers have little, or even nothing, to do with not winning the lottery or the other external events with which I normally associate them.
 Perhaps they are, at least sometimes, registers of my own internal conflicts.

-Would I be going too far by claiming that discovering, and deepening those registers (i.e. the direct, unmediated experience of Peace, Force and Joy) are useful, and attainable goals?
+Would I be going too far by claiming that discovering, and deepening those registers (i.e. the direct, unmediated experience of Peace, Force and Joy) is useful, and an attainable goal?
 What if I said that it is really possible to make those registers, those feelings, the permanent background of your experience?
 Would that be surprising?
 Intriguing?

 Why does it seem more reasonable to believer the same thing but about fear, despair, and paranoia instead of positive, inspiring states?
 I don’t believe that’s a trivial question.
 To the contrary, I think it is a significant clue.
 Be that as it may, and as unlikely as it may seem, the creation of a permanent climate of Peace, Force and Joy is possible.